nicoevergara/cleanser/README.md

 There are two functions that currently exist within Cleanser (with more to come specifically to work with Phoenix's changesets).

 ```
-# Validate email with default invalid domains
+# Validate email against default invalid domains
 Cleanser.validate_email/1

-# Validate email with custom invalid domains
+# Validate email against custom invalid domains as well as defaults
 Cleanser.validate_email/2

-# Validate domain against invalid domains
+# Validate domain against default invalid domains
 Cleanser.is_valid_domain?/1

-# Validate domain against custom invalid domains
+# Validate domain against custom invalid domains as well as defaults
 Cleanser.is_valid_domain?/2
 ```

-These functions will return a simple `:ok` or `{:error, "<error_message>"}` if the email/domain is valid.
-If there are any errors with types, standard errors will be thrown.
+These functions will return a simple `:ok` or `{:error, "<error_message>"}` if the email/domain is valid or invalid.
+If there are any errors with types, standard errors will be thrown, though some guards in there to prevent as many issues as possible.

+Documentation can
-Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
-Once published, the docs can be found at [https://hexdocs.pm/cleanser](https://hexdocs.pm/cleanser).
+be found at [https://hexdocs.pm/cleanser](https://hexdocs.pm/cleanser).

+If you have any problems with the package or have any feature requests, please create a [GitHub issue](https://github.com/nicoevergara/cleanser/issues) and I'll make sure to check it out!

+## Developement

+I will be streaming the creation of this library on Twitch!

+Feel free to [follow me](https://twitch.tv/floatingdev) on there to watch the development and have the opportunity to give feedback in real-time.